-206 Exegesis of Romans
+206 Exegesis of Romans Blum, Hoehner

-Blum, Hoehner

 An exegetical study of Romans, emphasizing the theological content and development of the book and special features of syntax.
+Prerequisite: 905 Greek Exegesis and Sermonic Development.

-Prescribed, spring semester, second or third year.
+Prescribed, spring semester, second or fourth year.
 3 hours.

-The elective courses offered in this department are designed to aid men who wish to make a more intensive study of the Greek New Testament than is possible in the prescribed courses.
+The elective courses offered in this department are designed to aid students who wish to make a more intensive study of the Greek New Testament than is possible in the prescribed courses.
 The chief emphasis is on exegesis.
 Books not included in the prescribed work of exegesis are covered during a two-year cycle.
-In addition to the elective courses listed below, 138 Rabbinical Interpretation of the Old Testament, 139 The Mishnah, and 342 Field Study of the Bible may also be credited in this department.
+In addition to the elective courses listed below, 138 Rabbinical Interpretation of the Old Testament, 140 The Septuagint, 141 The Qumran Scrolls, 143 The Use of the Old Testament in the New Testament, and 342 Field Study of the Bible may also be credited in this department.
 Elective offerings for a given semester are subject to change without advance notice.

-200 Review of Greek
+200 Review of Greek Best or Lowery

-Best